Hiding from wave energy

 Artificial surfing reefs

-As acknowledged in the DHI article, we are at a low point in making artificial surfing reefs in the ocean.
+The DHI article says that we were at a low point in 2018 for making artificial surfing reefs in the ocean.

 Good or bad ideas?